OctopusDeploy/blog/blog/2022-02/jenkins-running-unit-tests/index.md

 ---
 title: Running unit tests in Jenkins
-description: As part of our series about CI platforms, learn how to run unit tests in Jenkins and capture the results.
+description: As part of our series about Continuous Integration and build servers, learn how to run unit tests in Jenkins and capture the results.
 author: matthew.casperson@octopus.com
 visibility: private
 published: 2022-02-07-1400